-- 4.1 Our school has strengths in the following areas: (List the main strengths of the school with regard to teaching and learning) - i.
-There is evidence of outstanding teaching and learning in this DEIS Band 1 urban primary school the professionalism of each teacher remains, evident, quantitatively, in test scores and, qualitatively, in the breadth of teaching approaches and methodologies and structure of each lesson.
+4.1 Our school has strengths in the following areas: (List the main strengths of the school with regard to teaching and learning)

+- i.
+There is evidence of outstanding teaching and learning in this DEIS Band 1 urban primary school - the professionalism of each teacher remains, evident, quantitatively, in test scores and, qualitatively, in the breadth of teaching approaches and methodologies and structure of each lesson.
+This was noted by our inspector Edel Corcoran throughout the probation process and the incidental visit of May 10th, 2018.
 There is a high level of professional collegiality in St. Kevin's.
 The professional development of teachers has continued, ensuring the commendable evidence of teaching and learning by our pupils remains consistent. - ii.
 There is a high degree of pastoral care among all members of staff for the well-being of each pupil, which supports the attendance, welfare and learning of our pupils. - iii.
 There is a high degree of parental involvement and engagement with area partnerships, to the edification of both teaching and learning in the school community.